OMeyer973/Gif3DFromDepthMap_dev/README.md

 <img src="results/Kazuki-Takamatsu-yatzer_12.gif" height="250"> <img src="results/YUVsoft_birds.gif" height="250">
 ----------------

-##How to use ?
+## How to use ?

-one RGB and one depth map are all that is required.
+One RGB and one depth map are all that is required.
 Many data input images are available in the "data" folder

 Several parameters are configurable with a simple UI